nirsimetri/onvif-python/README.md

 - **Authentication:** This library uses **WS-UsernameToken with Digest** authentication by default, which is the standard for ONVIF devices.
 - **Patching:** The `apply_patch=True` (default) enables custom zeep patching that improves `xsd:any` field parsing.
 This is recommended for better compatibility with ONVIF responses.
 - **XML Capture:** Only use `capture_xml=True` during development/debugging as it increases memory usage and may expose sensitive data in logs.
+- **Custom WSDL:** Use `wsdl_dir` parameter to specify a custom directory containing WSDL files.
+The directory should have a flat structure with WSDL files directly in the root (e.g., `/path/to/custom/wsdl/devicemgmt.wsdl`, `/path/to/custom/wsdl/media.wsdl`, etc.).
 - **Cache Location:** Disk cache (when using `CacheMode.DB` or `CacheMode.ALL`) is stored in `~/.onvif-python/onvif_zeep_cache.sqlite`.

 ## Service Discovery: Understanding Device Capabilities